London is home to 8 million people, in a country of 65 million. 31.5 million tourists passed through the United Kingdom's capital in 2015.

 When I say seven, I mean that seven airports within the UK have the name “London” in their title – no matter what their distance from the city center, or general purpose.

-Some are perfectly placed for onwards travel, no matter where you are staying in London.
+Some are ideally placed for onwards travel, no matter where you are staying in London.
 Others can be a right pain to get to.

 Here's everything you need to know about accessing the capital from London's many airports.